Natural Beekeeping in West Yorkshire

 Please note that these pages present our opinions.
 They are not the views most commonly held by beekeepers, whether commercial bee farmers or hobby beekeepers.
 They are certainly not the views of the chemical companies or the people they have persuaded for commercial gain.

 We went to the Northern Bee Gathering and on a natural beekeeping course at Brinscall Hall.
-Iain was a little worried that he might not like bees buzzing around his head, but though he'd take a chance on it*.
+Iain was a little worried that he might not like bees buzzing around his head, but thought he'd take a chance on it*.

-We had a beautiful western red cedar beehive made and put it in the garden.
+We had a beautiful western red cedar top bar beehive made and put it in the garden.
 Surely a wild swarm of bees would turn up naturally?
-Unfortunately, no bees moved in during the first year.
+Disappointingly, no bees moved in during the first year.
 We got the hive towards the end of June: a little late for the swarming season.
 The hive was brand new, so smelled strongly of new wood: bees don't like that much.

 The First Bees Arrive